finnstraehle/profiler/README.md

 <h1>– How to Use –</h1>

-Our Application is hosted on Heroku, so you can access it via a public domain.
+Our application is hosted on Heroku, so you can access it via a public domain.

 This application has a seed file, which populates the database for you.
 So please log-in with one of the pre-built accounts and don't create a new one: